ubc-library-rc/rdm/content/09_License-Research-Data.md

 # Licensing Your Research Data
 {: .no_toc}
-It's great that you want to share your research to support open research initiatives.
-However, not everyone is comfortable waiving their copyright over their work.
-Using a license is a good way of communicating permission to potential users on how your work can be used.
-It ensures you're getting the proper credit for your work when sharing it.
+It's great that you're supporting and contributing to open research initiatives when you share your research, but let's make sure you're receiving proper credit for it.
+Using a license is a helpful way to be acknowledged for your work and to communicate permission to potential users on how your work can be used.

-There are many types of licenses for various kinds of products, contexts, and disciplines.
-Each has its own unique purpose, policies, and legal protection.
+There are many types of licenses for various kinds of products, contexts, and disciplines, with each having its own unique purpose, policies, and legal protection.
 Choosing the best license depends on your preferences and the nature of your work.

 <p style="margin-bottom: 20px"></p>